front-commerce/developers.front-commerce.com/source/docs/advanced/theme/server-side-rendering.md

   BaseComponent => BaseComponent // render the base component on the client )(MyClientSideComponent);
 ```

+Please keep in mind that the server version will always be displayed first.
+This means that if you are on a category page and navigate to a product page, it will first display the server version of the product page.
+When it's done loading, it will then display the client version.
+The goal here is to enable faster navigation and display only critical information on page mount.

 <blockquote class="tip">
   **Tip:** the function name (branch**Server**_Client_) is a good way to remember that the first parameter is what is rendered on the **server**, and the second on the _client_.